GASTRO library II: Exploring Chemical Bimodalities in Disk Galaxies with GSE-like Mergers and Massive Star-forming Clumps: Creating a chemical bimodality

 \subsection{The [O/Fe] distribution}

 We now investigate the distribution of [O/Fe] over the annulus defined by $4 < R/{\rm kpc} < 12$, $|z| < 3\, {\rm kpc}$, and $-0.7 < {\rm [Fe/H] < -0.2}$.
 This spatial range encompasses the geometrical thin and thick disks, which are associated with the $\alpha-$poor and $\alpha-$rich populations \citep[e.g.][]{hayden2015, imig+2023}.
 Figure \ref{fig:ofe1d} shows the chemical bimodality in the [O/Fe] distribution for disk stars within the aforementioned spatial and chemical range.
 The clumpy and non-clumpy models are shown in green and purple, respectively.
 For comparison, the distributions of the control models, i.e., without a merger (shown in the top row), are overplotted as a dotted line alongside their counterparts that include a merger (i.e., whether it is clumpy or non-clumpy).
 Although all models with a retrograde merger (second row) have a clear [O/Fe] bimodality, the relative heights of the peaks appear to depend on both the merger’s orbital circularity and whether the host galaxy underwent an early clumpy phase.
 The bottom row shows the [O/Fe] for models that had a prograde merger.
-In these cases, the non-clumpy hosts (first two columns) end up with [O/Fe] distributions that are not bimodal and qualitatively similar to those of the non-clumpy isolated model (dotted purple line).
-On the other hand, in the case of the clumpy disks, prograde mergers (third and fourth columns) tend to favor the formation of a more prominent low-$\alpha$ sequence and fewer $\alpha-$rich stars.These models are also compared against the isolated clumpy model of \citet{clarke+2019} (green dashed line), which had reduced supernova feedback efficiency in its coupling with the gas\footnote{10\% of the $10^{51}$ erg injected per supernova.}.
+Differently from the retrograde scenario, a prograde merger does not create a clear [O/Fe] bimodality, i.e. a distribution with two distinct peaks and a well-defined trough.
+Instead, a prograde merger tends to favor the formation of a more prominent low-$\alpha$ sequence with an extended [O/Fe]-rich tail, so that the [O/Fe] distribution resembles that of the isolated clumpy model (c.iso).
+This effect is enhanced in the models with an early clumpy star formation phase.
+We also compare the clumpy+merger models with the isolated clumpy model of \citet{clarke+2019} (green dashed line), which had reduced supernova feedback efficiency in its coupling with the gas\footnote{10\% of the $10^{51}$ erg injected per supernova.}.
 This model produced a more intense clumpy phase, reinforcing the observation that a stronger clumpy phase enhances the contribution of the $\alpha-$rich disk.
 Since all the models start with the same structural initial conditions for the dwarf -- varying only in orbital parameters -- the total gas mass brought by the merger is approximately similar across all the models.
 In fact, we verified that only $\approx 5-10\%$ of the dwarf's original gas settles in the MW's disk after the second pericentric passage.
 However, differences in gas deposition patterns and the amount of dynamical heating may either promote or suppress chemical bimodalities.
-In the following section, we investigate the specific mechanisms driving these bimodalities in the models.